rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 > Give me a function of type `a -> Bool` (i.e a predicate) and a list of elements of type `a`, then I shall return you a list of elements of type `a`.

 `filter` returns a list of type `[a]`, presumably drawn from the input list, which also has the type `[a]`.
 How?
 The type of the predicate does not tell us much in this regard, it's "just" a boolean.
-Perhaps `filter` keeps elements for which the predicate evaluates to true.
-Although, in theory, it could very well keep elements for which the predicate evaluates to false.
+Perhaps `filter` keeps elements for which the predicate evaluates to **true**.
+Although, in theory, it could very well keep elements for which the predicate evaluates to **false**.

-More concretely, given a function `even` that checks whether a given integer `x` is even:
+More concretely, given a function `even` that checks whether an integer `x` is even:

 ```haskell
 even :: Int -> Bool